 It is expected that, on completion, the regional growth plans will be provided to the Minister for Planning for consideration and endorsement and then given legal status through the planning system.
 Regional growth plans will provide a sound basis for future regional and local infrastructure planning and investment decisions.
 Other actions or initiatives may be needed once the plans are complete.

 When will regional growth plans be reviewed?

-As an ongoing part of Victoria’s planning system they would be reviewed on a four to six yearly cycle.
+As an ongoing part of Victoria’s planning system they would be reviewed on a four to six year cycle.